Internships & Assistantships

 IES internships are offered as academic options earning IES credit.
 They feature a strong academic component, which includes an academic seminar and an evaluative report from the supervisor of the organization offering the internship.
 In addition to the on-site work experience, students are expected to keep a work journal, give an oral presentation, and submit a final report, which analyzes and evaluates the activities performed during the internship.
 IES in Dijon, Nantes and Paris arranges internships for students who are proficient in French during the semester with businesses and governmental organizations.
 Students must devote a minimum of 8-10 hours a week to the work experience, for a minimum of 80 contact hours during the semester.
 Students earn three semester credit hours for the combined seminar and work experience.
 Placements are competitive and not guaranteed.

-IFE is a Paris-based educational organization offering a semester-long academic internship program to students and recent graduates of North-American universities.
+IFE is a Paris-based educational organization (with branches in Brussels and Strasbourg) offering a semester-long academic internship program to students and recent graduates of North-American universities.
 Enrollment is limited to 12-15 students per semester.

 Knowledge Exchange Institute (KEI)